freeCodeCamp/chinese/chinese/articles/learn-to-code-book.md

 Traditional universities cost a lot of money to attend, and the assumption is that students will pay through some combination of scholarships, family funds, and student loans.

-As a working adult, you will likely have less access to these funding sources.
-And just as importantly, you will not have the all the time on your hands that a recent high school graduate would have.
+As a working adult, you'll have less access to these funding sources.
+And just as importantly, you'll have less time on your hands than a recent high school graduate.

 But that doesn't mean you have to give up on the dream of getting a bachelor's degree.